jakejgordon/Universal-Analytics-For-DotNet/README.md

 IUniversalAnalyticsEventFactory eventFactory = new UniversalAnalyticsEventFactory();
 ```

 Next, create an event to push to Google Analytics.
-Note that Google has defined that an event must have either a `clientId (cid)`, [see here](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#cid), or `userId (uid)`, [see here](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#uid).The factory has overloads for each of these cases.
+Note that Google has defined that an event must have either a `ClientId (cid)`, [see here](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#cid), or `UserId (uid)`, [see here](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#uid).
+The factory has overloads for each of these cases.

-To create an event with a `clientId`:
+To create an event with a `ClientId`:

 ```c#
 // Create a clientId with a random Guid...